rakshyak-98/prep-projects/bittorrent-client/README.md

 ### Why used SHA1 hashing function?
 SHA1 is the one used by bittorrent so in our case no other hashing function will do.
 **why use hash ?** it is a compact way to uniqely identify the torrent.
 A hashing function return a fixed length buffer.
 And the info property contains information about every piece of the torrent's files, it's a good way to uniquely identify a torrent.

+## Why `bignum` package is used?
+There's one problem to consider with the file, size, which is that it may be larger than a 32-bit integer.
+The easiest way to deal with this is to install a module to handle larger number.
+The option `{size: 8}` tells the function you want to write the number to a buffer of size 8 bytes.
+This is also the buffer size required by the [announce request](https://allenkim67.github.io/programming/2016/05/04/how-to-make-your-own-bittorrent-client.html#announce-messaging)